sainipankaj15/Zerodha/README.md

 Here
 X = 1 for Nifty 50 stocks
 X = 2 for next nifty 50 stocks
 And
 Y = 1 for 1 to 10
 Y = 2 for 11 to 20
 Y = 3 for 21 to 30
 Y = 4 for 31 to 40
 Y = 5 for 41 to 50
-# Main use of this Repo
+# Main use of this Repository
-They are arranged in alaphabatecially and by running 1 file you can open directly 10 stocks charts which is time saving alot
+They are arranged in alphabetical order and by running 1 file you can open directly 10 stocks charts which is time saving a lot

 # How to run this python file in terminal
 1. Open command plate in this folder